mozilla/addon-sdk/Menuitems.md

 * options
   * `String` label: the text displayed in the menuitem.
-  * `Array` context: describes menu which the menuitem will live under.
+  * `Array` menu: describes menu which the menuitem will live under.
 In the array, the most appriopriate parent in the array will be used (likely the first in the array).
   * `Boolean` [diabled]: this should be `false` if you want the menuitem to be displayed and unclickable.
   * `Boolean` [visible]: this should be `false` if you want the menuitem to be hidden, default is `true`.